pnucolab/ssam/README.rst

 SSAM (Spot-based Spatial cell-type Analysis by Multidimensional mRNA density estimation)
 ========================================================================================

-This repository contains the ongoing development of SSAM, including bug fixes, maintained by the Computational Omics Laboratory at Pusan National University.
-For the published version in 2021, please refer to https://github.com/HiDiHlabs/ssam.
+This repository contains the ongoing development of SSAM, including bugfixes, maintained by the Computational Omics Laboratory at Pusan National University (https://pnucolab.com).

+If you are looking for the published version in 2021, please refer to https://github.com/HiDiHlabs/ssam.

 Prerequisites
 =============